ElBell/Calculator/README.md

   - A `state`, representing the value currently displayed on the calculator (default 0)
   - Get the current number on the display
   - Clear the display
-  - Add, subtract, multiply, and divide the value on the `display` by a given number
+  - calculations.Add, subtract, multiply, and divide the value on the `display` by a given number
   - Calculate the square (x<sup>2</sup>) and square root (√x) of the number on the display
   - Calculate variable exponentiation (x<sup>y</sup>)
   - Calculate the inverse of the number on the display (1/x)